Frequently Asked Questions

 - Q: Do students learn on their own or with other students?

-Each student has the opportunity to learn in group settings with other students as well as through independent study.
+- Each student has the opportunity to learn in group settings with other students as well as through independent study.

-Q: What type of homework is required of students?
+- Q: What type of homework is required of students?

-The homework is an extension of classroom discoveries and interactions.
+- The homework is an extension of classroom discoveries and interactions.
 It is not busy work but meaningful assignments that engage students in applying information and skills for mastery.
 Students are responsible for prioritizing their homework assignments and managing their time.
 The Academy staff is available to guide students with their study skills.

-Q: How big are Academy classes?
+- Q: How big are Academy classes?

 - The average class ratio is around 15-to-1.
 As the Academy grows these numbers may change.
 However, the Academy’s focus on a high quality education environment will not change.

 - Q: Do Academy students receive support and guidance to manage their often intense feelings, emotions and perfectionistic tendencies?

-Yes.
+- Yes.
 A component of the learning community at the Davidson Academy is based on exploring, discussing and supporting the social and emotional needs of students.
 Our staff has been trained in these areas and is available daily to guide and support students.

 - Q: How does the Academy work with twice-exceptional (2e) students?

 - Currently, there are students with Section 504 Plans and accommodations.
 Regarding the learning and teaching style, the Academy considers goodness of fit for the student as a whole.
 The lessons are as diverse as the instructors.
 There are many hands-on learning experiences, as well as discussion and lecture-based courses.
 The Academy has many fixed goals and is flexible in meeting them.

-Q: What is the Personalized Learning Plan process?
+- Q: What is the Personalized Learning Plan process?

+- The purpose of the Personalized Learning Plan (PLP) is to deepen and strengthen the learning experience for all Davidson Academy students.
+PLPs are consistent with the Davidson Academy philosophy of treating students as individuals who are invested in their own learning.
 The plan is a series of adaptable documents that are used to guide students through a rigorous core curriculum and help them make elective decisions based upon their interests and commensurate to their levels of ability, achievement and motivation.
 Students, with adult guidance that includes staff and parents, propose ideas for the personalization process.
 Personalization is not “doing your own thing” or altering the core; it is the core experience with a variety of options based on student interest and competence.
 Personalization also refers to adapting individual classroom experiences to provide students with a pace and depth appropriate to their abilities and interests.

 - Q: What roles can parents play to support the Academy and the education of their student(s)?

-Parents are key to guiding and supporting their child(ren) to take responsibility for their learning and to make the most of this unique educational opportunity.
+- Parents are key to guiding and supporting their child(ren) to take responsibility for their learning and to make the most of this unique educational opportunity.
 Parents are also encouraged to be active participants in helping the Academy achieve its mission and goals.
 Parents are encouraged to volunteer to lead specific projects such as supporting extracurricular activities and fundraising.

 - Q: What types of college planning assistance are offered?

-Davidson Academy students work with a college planning consultant at the Academy and have access to assistance from an outside consultant as well.
+- Davidson Academy students work with a college planning consultant at the Academy and have access to assistance from an outside consultant as well.
 Students and parents use Naviance, a web-based college planning tool, to effectively map and track the application process for years prior to the student’s anticipated graduation date.
 Student receive information to assist them with essay writing and test preparation, as well as how to create a list of schools that are an excellent match for their interests and abilities.

-Q: When is school in session?
+- Q: When is school in session?